-"It's an insult to people with type 1 diabetes and their families and it's an insult to people in Norfolk," he said.
+"It's an insult to people with type-1 diabetes and their families, and it's an insult to people in Norfolk," she said.
 "There's no suggestion that that is the case.
-It's not the way that the genetics work.
-There is a genetic element but it may be triggered by an environmental factor.
+It's not the way that genetics work.
+There is a genetic element, but it may be triggered by an environmental factor.
 Nobody knows why it is rising."

 Charles Gibson, a county councillor in Norfolk, said: "Dr Gibson has to be joking.
 I can't imagine him going down very well around here.
-Both my wife and myself come from very close families in fact she is actually my sister all be it that her father is my brother so Dr Gibson can't go around saying things like this without having the medical proof to support it.
+Both my wife and myself come from very close families.
+In fact, she is actually my sister, albeit that her father is my brother, so Dr Gibson can't go around saying things like this without having the medical proof to support it.
 He needs to put up or shut up."

 "The fact that there has been a big increase in recent years suggests that genes actually might have less to do with it.
 We suspect that a mixture of genetics, environmental factors and infections all play a part."

-"My purpose in bringing this up is not to denigrate anyone but to try to understand why there is a high rate of diabetes among children in Norfolk."
+"My purpose in bringing this up was not to denigrate anyone, but to try to understand why there is a high rate of diabetes among children in Norfolk."